ArminKardan/quickengine/1-13-qe-front-z.md

 # `z` Object Documentation

-The `z` object is a global utility available in the front-end environments of both `microservice` and `xwebsite` platforms.
+The `z` object is a global utility available in the front-end environments of both `Admin Panel` and `XWebsite` platforms.
 It provides access to user data, multilingual variables, styles, and other contextual information required for building dynamic interfaces.

 ## Common Properties